glbala87/ELLA_tool/docs/manual/classification-section.md

 If in ANALYSES mode, this moves the variant to CLASSIFIED VARIANTS in the variant side bar.

-The special option CLASS U should be used when you do not wish to perform any further evaluation of the variant, e.g. due to the variant being outside of usual inclusion criteria or if this is a consistent, recurring technical variant.
+Note that suggestions are only made for CLASS 1-5, not DRUG RESPONSE or CLASS U. The special option CLASS U should be used when you do not wish to perform any further evaluation of the variant, e.g. due to the variant being outside of usual inclusion criteria or if this is a consistent, recurring technical variant.

 ::: warning
 Class U is never outdated, and should be used with caution, as it will be valid for all subsequent samples!